steveseguin/powerpoint_remote/README.md

 `https://api.vdo.ninja/YOURAPIKEY/nextSlide` and `https://api.vdo.ninja/YOURAPIKEY/prevSlide` woudl be the HTTP commands.
 Refer to the API documentation for details on the WSS commands.

 You can refer to the HTTP/WSS API documentation for more information: https://github.com/steveseguin/Companion-Ninja

+## TO-DO still
+- keyboard short cuts for the next/prev need to be added
+- Google Slide support and other app support added
+- maybe add some addition buttons in; do I need more than prev/next ?